zyzbroker/LightningMap/README.md

 ```

 ### About Marker SVG Icon
-We have customized the marker icon to cotainer label with length <= 3 characters.
+We have customized the marker icon to cotain a label with length <= 3 characters inside the SVG.
 The map will try to align
 the label in the central place with the label length.